 Part of the house will be buried into the steeply sloping site while family spaces and bedrooms are located above ground.
 The living room, located in the northern part of the house, is expressed as a separate element within a mono-pitch roof which opens up to the views and overlooks a small, tree-lined gill – a natural valley particular to the High Weald.
 The kitchen, dining room and bedrooms face south, overlooking the garden.

 The proposals, developed with Farrer Huxley Associates, will help to repair the existing gill, integrating the house into the ancient landscape.
 New trees will be planted to supplement the existing woodland.
+The scheme was granted planning permission in early 2018 and will soon be on site.

 Model Photos: Ben Tynegate